saeyslab/harpy/README.md

 python -m pytest  # run the tests
 ```

-It is possible to install Harpy using Anaconda although we recommend [uv](https://github.com/astral-sh/uv), see the [installation guide](./docs/installation.md).
+For more installation details, see the [installation guide](./docs/installation.md).

 ## Quickstart